krogk/AgroPi/README.md

   </a>

   <p align="center">
-    Learn about cultivation of plants or fungus through a Raspberry Pi enabled environment monitor & regulator.
+    Learn about aspects of cultivating plants or fungus through a Raspberry Pi driven environmental system.
     <br />
 </div>